zzhangjii/learning-library/oci-library/qloudable/OCI_Quick_Start/OCI_Quick_Start.md

 **We have initialized httpd.conf file.
 Next we will create a second compute instance using the boot volume of the first compute instance and attach Block Volume to it**

-## Detach the block volume and launch second compute instance using boot volume and attach Block Volume
+## OPTIONAL: Detach the block volume and launch second compute instance using boot volume and attach Block Volume

 **In this section we will detach the block volume, Stop the compute instance, use its boot volume to launch a second compute instnace and delete the second compute instance**